Quantinuum/hugr/specification/hugr.md

 #### Panic

-- Any operation may panic, e.g. integer divide when denominator is zero
+- Any operation may panic, e.g. integer divide when denominator is zero.
 - Panicking aborts the current graph, and recursively the container node also panics, etc.
 - Nodes that are independent of the panicking node may have executed or not, at the discretion of the runtime/compiler.
-- If there are multiple nodes that may panic where neither has dependences on the other (including Order edges), it is at the discretion of the compiler as to which one panics first
+- If there are multiple nodes that may panic where neither has dependencies on the other (including Order edges), it is at the discretion of the compiler as to which one panics first.

-#### `ErrorType`

-- A type which operations can use to indicate an error occurred.

-#### Catch

-- At some point we expect to add a first-order `catch` node, somewhat like a DFG-node.
-This contains a DSG, and (like a DFG node) has inputs matching the child DSG; but one output, of type `Sum(#O,#(ErrorType))` where O is the outputs of the child DSG.
-- It is also possible to define a higher-order `catch` operation in an extension, taking a graph argument.

 ### Extensible metadata